2005 Temple Owls football team

 The 2005 Temple Owls football team represented Temple University in the college 2005 NCAA Division I-A football season.
-Temple competed as an independent, and finished with a winless record of 0-11.
+Temple competed as an independent, and finished with a winless record of 0–11.
 The team was coached by Bobby Wallace and played their homes game in Lincoln Financial Field.
-After a 0-6 start Bobby Wallace did not seek renewal of his contract.
+After a 0–6 start Bobby Wallace did not seek renewal of his contract.

-The Owls scored 107 points and gave up 498 points.
+This was the first season since 1990 that the Owls did not compete as members of the Big East Conference.
+In 2001, the Big East announced that Temple would be expelled from the conference following the 2004 season, citing low attendance records.